tom-doerr/simpledspy/info.md

-there should be a reward function i can call anywhere the reward feature should enable an additional layer of optimization where i can over time use cummulative discounted rewards to evaluate advice and examples i can give as input to the modules the over time weighted few-shot examples (maybe with certainty / error margin) should be usable to generate advice by reflecting on a samples that includes examples that have a positive and examples that have a negative impact on overall reward over time
+there should be a reward function i can call anywhere the reward feature should enable an additional layer of optimization where i can over time use cummulative discounted rewards to evaluate advice and examples i can give as input to the modules the over time weighted few-shot examples (maybe with certainty / error margin) should be usable to generate advice by reflecting on a samples that includes examples that have a positive and examples that have a negative impact on overall reward over time maybe we could also use the reward calls for the dspy optimization but I'm not sure yet we do need differente reward groups so we can optimize, e.g. a judge module as well as a modules being judged by the judge if not reward group is specified, rewards should be attributed to the default reward group and modules without reward group should be optimized using the default reward group rewards